MysteryPancake/Houdini-OpenCL/README.md

 #### Atomic add

-One atomic operation is `atomic_add()`.
-It takes a pointer to an integer's memory address, and an integer to add to it.
+`atomic_add()` takes a pointer to an integer's memory address, and an integer to add to it.

-`atomic_add()` combines `read -> modify -> write -> make visible` into a single action, so nothing runs in between.
+`atomic_add()` combines `read -> write -> make visible` into a single action, so nothing runs in between.

 To be clear, atomics don't force everything to run in order (like barriers).
 They just prevent overlaps for a few actions at once.

-The rest still runs in parallel, so both of the orders below are possible:
+The rest still runs in parallel, so both orders below are possible:

 #### Order 1